It's about Respect, Trust and Fairness

-- The AHBC may terminate a Member's Membership immediately at it's sole discretion and in such situation, the person associated with the terminated Membership has no claim on the AHBC.
+- The AHBC may terminate a Member's Membership immediately at its sole discretion.
+The person associated with the terminated Membership has no claim on the AHBC.
 (If the respect is lost or your actions are treated as interruptive to others we will terminate our relationship with you.)

-- Membership is offered based on the applicant's legal age (18 years or older), residential address being in South Australia, good character / reputation and connection with the Adelaide Hills and / or neighbouring regions.
+- Membership is offered based on the applicant's legal age (18 years or older), you are of good character / reputation and connection with the Adelaide Hills and / or neighbouring regions.

-- Membership Fees are paid in advance by Members and is continuous until the Member cancels their Plan using the online form.
+- Membership Fees are paid in advance and continue until the Member cancels their Membership using the online form.
 (You must change your plan online.
 Click here)

-- Renewal of monthly plans commence on the same day in the following month or last day in the month when renewal days are new the end of a month.
+- Renewal of Plans commence on the same day in the following month or last day in the month when renewal days are new the end of a month.

 - No refunds are provided due to an early cancellation or change of a Plan.

-- Members with a "Pay As You Go" Plan (Casual) are required to purchase Visitor's Passes to access the Centres.
+- Members without a Plan are required to purchase Visitor's Passes to access the Centre for Coworking.

 - Termination of Membership held by a Member or Members shall occur if AHBC determines that the Members has not complied with these Terms, exceed 90 days on any outstanding Invoice payment, acted with malicious intent or physically attacked / assaulted others connected with the Centre including but not limited to Members, Visitors and User.

-- Cheques are not an acceptable form of payment.
+- Personal, business or bank cheques are not an acceptable form of payment.

 - Overdue accounts (Non payment on or before the Due Date) may be charged a $20 account processing fee for every month overdue with any discounts (Member's rate or special offers) removed and adjusted to the full rate.

-- The "Due Date" is within 7 days of the Invoice date or if specified on the Invoice by the specified Due Date.
+- The "Due Date" for payment is within 7 days of the Invoice date or as specified on the Invoice.

-- On Termination of Membership as outlined in section 9, all outstanding invoices shall revert to Non Member's fees and payable in full within 7 days.
-A separate invoice shall be issued to the person, outlining all adjustments.
+- On Termination of Membership and as outlined in section 9, all invoiced services after the Termination date shall revert to Non Member's fees and payable in full within 7 days.

 - All cost to recover unpaid Invoices or other fees will be at the User's or Customers expense.

-- Payment associated with renewals of online services such as Google G Suite, Domains registrations, Domain Host, Shopify etc are due by the renewal date as stated on the AHBC invoice.
+- Payment associated with renewals of online services such as Google G Suite, Domains registrations, Domain Host etc are due by the renewal date as stated on the AHBC invoice.

-- A Fee applies at time of booking an Event, Program or Service and payable either by issued Invoice or Online.
+- A Fee applies at time of booking an Event, Program or Service and payable on issued Invoice.

-- Cancellation Notice on Facility Bookings will only be accepted within 72 hours prior to the event date, program commencement date or booking date.
+- Cancellation Notice on Facility Bookings will only be accepted within 48 hours prior to the event start date, program commencement date or booking date.

 - No refunds are provided once a User books an Event or enrols in a Program unless the Event or Program is cancelled by the AHBC.

-- Visitors fees apply whereby a Member has a "Pay As You Go" Plan (Casual) or a Member has invited others to accompanying them at a Centre.
+- Visitors fees apply whereby a Member does not have a Cowork Plan or a Member has invited others to accompanying them at a Centre.
 (Visitor's Passes are purchased online.)